Au Pairing in Italy

 Being a Nanny in Italy

 I fell in love with travelling and experiencing other cultures when I studied abroad in Ireland for 5 months.
 When my plans after graduating from college fell through, the idea to go abroad again popped in my head so I began researching how I could travel or live overseas at an affordable price.
 The answer: being an au pair.
-Au pair is just a fancy way to say, live-in nanny.
-After getting in contact with a family that wanted to host me for a few months and talking about it with my friends and family, I booked my plane ticket to Italy!
+An Au pair abroad is just a fancy way to say, live-in nanny.
+After getting in contact with a family that wanted to host me for a few months and talking about it with my friends and family, I booked my plane ticket to Italy to experience nannying abroad.